 Undergraduate: In order to be considered for priority admission, applicants should have completed applications in no later than June 15 for the Fall term.
 Completed applications must be submitted by October 15 for the Spring term.
 Please note, some programs may close earlier than these deadlines due to capacity.

 Graduate: Deadlines vary by program.
 Please contact Sep Dunham at firstname.lastname@example.org for more information.

 18. How do I get my I-20?

-Once you have been admitted, please complete the Supplemental Application for International Students and submit it to Lora Steiner, International Scholar and Advisor, at email@example.com.
+Once you have been admitted, please complete the Supplemental Application for International Students and submit it to International Student & Scholar Services at email@example.com.
 You will need to include proof of funding and a copy of your passport.

 If you live outside the U.S. your I-20 will be sent via DHL Express mail.
 If you are in the U.S. it will be sent via USPS priority mail.